Mexico Digital Nomad Visa Guide (2024)

 Unfortunately, there is no exact data about the number of crimes in Mexico.

-We witness that crime in Mexico has been a burning issue in Mexican society for decades now.
-Ongoing violence between cartels and a high number of homicides (25.2 per 100k people) make us believe safety in Mexico is currently at an unsatisfactory level
+Still, crime in Mexico has been a burning issue for decades now.
+Ongoing violence between cartels and a high number of homicides (29,675 in 2023) as well as the fact that you should avoid certain areas of Mexico if you don’t want to accidentally end up in a potential crossfire or dispute between rival gangs, make us believe safety in Mexico is currently at an unsatisfactory level.

-However, this burning issue doesn’t bother tourists too much, since around 34 million 700 thousand foreigners visited Mexico from January to November 2022.
+However, this burning issue doesn’t seem to be bothering tourists too much, since around 42.15 million foreigners visited Mexico in 2023.

-Also, according to the Mexican statistics agency’s latest data, around 1.2 million foreigners reside in Mexico.
-Nowadays, the number might be even higher since the last official data about foreigners living in Mexico has been published in 2020.
+Also, according to the latest data, around 1.2 million foreigners reside in Mexico.
+Nowadays, that number might be even higher, since the last official data about foreigners living in Mexico has been published in 2020.

 Overall, it seems that the popular tourist and digital nomad hotspots are safe and have been spared from the outbursts of violence.

-In any case, we recommend you be alert if you notice any suspicious behavior and activities around you and move away from the potential danger.
+In any case, we recommend you be on alert so you can spot any suspicious behavior and activities around you and move away from the potential danger.
 With enough caution, you will be safe and enjoy your stay in Mexico.

 Drawback #2: Air pollution